 Upper East Side in New York

-But the Upper East Side offers a lot more: this is the chic area of Manhattan.
-We are talking about the area East of Central Park, and the Western part.
+The Upper East Side covers the area East of Central Park, and the Western part.
 Old families live here, the rich Jewish bankers (such as Madoff) and successful lawyers.
 The Rockefellers, the Kennedys, the Roosevelts lived here as well.
 In short, this small piece of Manhattan probably hosts the most wealthy people per square meter in America.
 This is also clearly visible in the prices of the houses: a reasonable apartment is a couple of million dollars but there are also enough options above 30 million dollars.